Neuroimmunology Clinical and Basic Research Fellowships

-The neurologist Fellow participating in either type of fellowship training will spend some time in the Clinic, where the Fellow will undertake clinical training in the diagnosis and management of multiple sclerosis patients, and patients with related diseases such as neuromyelitis optica (NMO).
+The neurologist Fellow participating in either type of fellowship training will spend time in the John L. Trotter MS Clinic, where the Fellow will undertake clinical training in the diagnosis and management of multiple sclerosis patients, and patients with related diseases such as neuromyelitis optica (NMO).

-Didactic teaching will involve journal clubs, immunology seminars, lab meetings, and formalized patient care meetings which occur on a weekly or bi-weekly basis.
+Didactic teaching involves journal clubs, immunology seminars, lab meetings, and formalized patient care meetings.
+Clinical Fellows participate in an additional “seminal papers in MS” seminar within our Section.
+Clinical Fellows usually take courses offered by the CRTC, and often matriculate into the Masters of Science in Clinical Investigation degree program.
 The Fellow may also may elect to take or audit graduate level immunology courses and neuroscience courses.

-The Neuroimmunology Section of the Department of Neurology at Washington University actively cares for ~2000 patients with multiple sclerosis, as well as other patients with related diseases including recurrent optic neuritis, transverse myelitis, NMO, CNS lupus, and CNS vasculitides.
-The Section consists of five MD faculty, several post-doctoral Fellows, graduate students, and numerous technologists and technicians.
-Our faculty members are presently funded by research grants from the National Institutes of Health, National MS Society, Dana Foundation, and U.S. Dept of Defense.
-The section currently employs a full-time nurse, three full-time clinical coordinators, and an administrative assistant.
+The Neuroimmunology Section of the Department of Neurology at Washington University actively cares for ~2400 patients with multiple sclerosis, as well as other patients with related diseases including recurrent optic neuritis, transverse myelitis, NMO, CNS lupus, and CNS vasculitides.
+The Section currently (2018) consists of five MD faculty, two clinical post-doctoral Fellows, two research post-doctoral fellows, graduate students, and numerous technologists and technicians.
+Our faculty members are presently funded by research grants from the National Institutes of Health, National MS Society, Dana Foundation, Conrad N. Hilton Foundation, SPARC, and U.S. Dept of Defense.
+The section currently employs a two full-time nurses, an advanced nurse practitioner, eight full-time clinical coordinators, and an administrative assistant.
 Research within the Neuroimmunology Section extends from the culture dish to human clinical trials.